dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 | A dapp                                        | Operational                         | Dapp developer principal |
 | A wallet canister principal that can deploy to SNS subnet     | Pending NNS approval      | Dapp developer principal                        |

-- #### Step 3: NNS DAO accepts or rejects the NNS proposal
+### 3. NNS Proposal #1 is passed or rejected

 This is the **first of three** proposals that need to successfully pass.

-  :::info
-  If this NNS proposal passes and the developer's principal is added the list of principals that can deploy to the SNS subnet, it does **not** guarantee the rest of the steps will complete.
-  :::|

-  What we have at this stage:

 If the proposal is adopted successfully, at the end of this step, we have:

 |  Objects in an app subnet                                      | State                    |  Controlled by |
 |-------------------                                | ----------------                      | ----------------|